 With the initial shock, adrenaline starts to course through your body.
 Your heart races.
 You panic.
 Although you can’t sense it, your blood pressure is skyrocketing, and glucose and fats are being released into your bloodstream, providing an energy source should you need to make a quick escape.
 This is the classic ‘fight-or-flight’ response.
 The process also activates electrical nerve impulses which extend from the brain to the nervous system, and demonstrate similar effects to antidepressants.

 Adrenaline isn’t the only hormone at play after a cold plunge.
-Cortisol, a stress hormone, is also released from your adrenal glands, which maintains this state for minutes to hours, while a surge of beta-endorphin hormones in the brain provides pain relief and gives a sense of euphoria.
-Norepinephrine, a hormone and neurotransmitter, is released into your blood, improving your focus, attention and mood.
+A surge of beta-endorphin hormones in the brain provides pain relief and gives a sense of euphoria, while norepinephrine, a hormone and neurotransmitter, is released into your blood, improving your focus, attention and mood.
 It’s also the primary driver behind the anti-inflammatory effects of cold water therapy, and the benefits it can have for people with chronic stress, anxiety and depression.

 When stressful events are rare and isolated, inflammation is a healthy, protective response by our immune system.
 But in modern life, stressful events are nearly constant – think notifications, alarms, noise pollution – and inflammation can become chronic as a result.
 Chronic inflammation has been associated with depression, both in inducing symptoms, as well as depressed mood and stress favouring an inflammatory phenotype.
 This has been demonstrated in both animal studies and human studies through inflammatory cytokines (which cold plunging has been shown to lower).